aws/aws-advanced-odbc-wrapper/README.md

-## Amazon Web Services (AWS) ODBC Wrapper
+## Amazon Web Services (AWS) Advanced ODBC Wrapper

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

-The Amazon Web Services (AWS) ODBC Wrapper is complementary to existing ODBC drivers and aims to extend the functionality of the driver to enable applications to take full advantage of the features of clustered databases such as Amazon Aurora.
-In other words, the AWS ODBC Wrapper does not connect directly to any database, but enables support of AWS and Aurora functionalities on top of an underlying ODBC driver of the user's choice.
+The Amazon Web Services (AWS) Advanced ODBC Wrapper is complementary to existing ODBC drivers and aims to extend the functionality of the driver to enable applications to take full advantage of the features of clustered databases such as Amazon Aurora.
+In other words, the AWS Advanced ODBC Wrapper does not connect directly to any database, but enables support of AWS and Aurora functionalities on top of an underlying ODBC driver of the user's choice.
 This approach enables service-specific enhancements, without requiring users to change their workflow and existing ODBC driver tooling.

-The AWS ODBC Wrapper is targeted to work with any existing ODBC driver.
-Currently, the AWS ODBC Driver has been validated to support [psqlodbc, a PostgreSQL ODBC Driver](https://github.com/postgresql-interfaces/psqlodbc).
+The AWS Advanced ODBC Wrapper is targeted to work with any existing ODBC driver.
+Currently, the AWS Advanced ODBC Wrapper has been validated to support [psqlodbc, a PostgreSQL ODBC Driver](https://github.com/postgresql-interfaces/psqlodbc).

-## Benefits of the AWS ODBC Wrapper for All Aurora and RDS Database Services
+## Benefits of the AWS Advanced ODBC Wrapper for All Aurora and RDS Database Services

 ### Seamless AWS Authentication Service Integration